boersmamarcel/Besturingssystemen/2012/Group 07 - As 4/as04_t5/readme.txt

 For a (very long) sequence of a's as unencrypted input, the output becomes a repetition of: cpospjzlthmzycztjvdrwjimjdtfnbgtswtndpxlqdcgdxnzhvanmqnhxjrfkxwaxrhtbpuhgkhbrdlzerqurlbnvjobaebvlxftylkolfvhpdivuyvpfrznsfeifzpbjx

-Which hints at a 130 character cypher.
+Which hints at a 130 character cypher (see http://jsfiddle.net/damnyankee/Zxyvp/ for the rather hacky script we used to detect repetition)

 We also noticed that a long series of b's gives the exact same output as a's + 1.
 This hints at a relatively simple Caesar code, because (apparently) there is no further shifting.